azurecrystalz/azurecrystalz.github.io/source/_drafts/ayakashi-parade.md

   {% endbubble %}

   {% bubble Nayuki %}
   This can’t even be called a draft.
-The reason we called this meeting was to ensure that all of your designs complement each others’ as a group.
+The reason we called this meeting was to ensure that all of your designs complement each other's as a group.
   {% endbubble %}

   {% bubble Kaede %}